Rhinoceros hornbill: Status and conservation

 The rhinoceros hornbill faces a number of threats, including loss of its rainforest habitat, as well as hunting for its meat, and its skull and feathers.
 Habitat destruction has led to the loss of the large trees the species requires for breeding, which in turn makes it easier for poachers to find the rhinoceros hornbill.
 It is frequently shot at by poachers due to confusion with the highly sought-after helmeted hornbill.
 Due to this, the species was uplisted to vulnerable from near threatened on the IUCN Red List in 2018.

 Cultural significance

-The rhinoceros hornbill is the state bird of the Malaysian state of Sarawak and the country's national bird.
 Some Dayak people, especially the Ibanic groups, believe it to be the chief of worldly birds or the supreme worldly bird, and its statue is used to welcome the god of the augural birds, Sengalang Burong, to the feasts and celebrations of humankind.
 Contrary to some misunderstandings, the rhinoceros hornbill does not represent their war god, who is represented in this world by the brahminy kite.

 It is featured on the reverse of the 5 Malaysian ringgit bill.